eugeneloza/castle-editor-tutorial/README.md

 end;
 ```

 Here we load the `BrokenButton` image by calling `LoadImage` providing it the image URL and expected image type. `TRGBAlphaImage` means that the image is RGB with Alpha (transparency).
-And in destructor we free the memory occupied by the image by caling `FreeAndNil(BrokenButton);`.
+And in `destructor` we free the memory occupied by the image by calling `FreeAndNil(BrokenButton);`.

 Finally in our `Update` we add a line `GamePads[X, Y].Image.Image := BrokenButton;` to "GameOver" section: